John and Amy Ledger welcome you to our house in Mondeor.

 Guests must book for a minimum of 14 nights.

-We offer one single south-facing room and two north-facing luxury twin-bed rooms (ideal for friends sharing or couples), with shared bathroom and toilet facilities.
+We offer two north-facing luxury twin-bed rooms (ideal for friends sharing or couples), with shared bathroom and toilet facilities.
 The toilet is separate from the bathroom and has a hand basin.
 The bathroom has a bath, a shower and a hand basin.
-All three bedrooms have spacious cupboards with hanging space and shelves, bedside lights and a desk.
+Both bedrooms have spacious cupboards with hanging space and shelves, bedside lights and a desk.
 All bed linen and towels are supplied, and are changed on a weekly basis.
 The house is cleaned and the rooms are serviced regularly between Monday and Friday.

 Personal consumables like toilet paper, soap and washing powder are not provided and you must buy your own supply.